Garmin Vivoactive 4 vs. Venu: Many similarities

 You'll have longer battery life with the Vivoactive 4.
-In smartwatch mode, you'll be able to squeeze eight days out of the Vivoactive 4 in smartwatch mode.
-It'll be six hours when in GPS and music mode.
-The Vivoactive 4S is smaller and therefore has a smaller battery, so it goes down to seven days in smartwatch mode.
-You'll get a total of five hours in GPS and music mode.
+In smartwatch mode, you'll be able to squeeze up to 8 days out of the larger Vivoactive 4 model.
+It'll be 6 hours when in GPS and music mode.
+The Vivoactive 4S is smaller and therefore has a smaller battery, so it goes down to 7 days in smartwatch mode and 5 hours in GPS and music mode.
 All things considered, this is still excellent battery life for a smartwatch that's packed with so many features.

-As we mentioned earlier, the Garmin Venu boasts a new AMOLED display, which is a joy to look at it.
-Naturally, you'll have to sacrifice some battery life for this level of beauty.
-The Venu provides five days of battery in smartwatch mode and six hours in GPS and music mode.
+As we mentioned earlier, the Garmin Venu boasts a crisp AMOLED display, which is truly a joy to look at it.
+So naturally, you'll have to sacrifice some battery life for this level of brilliance and beauty.
+The Venu provides up to 5 days of battery in smartwatch mode and 6 hours in GPS and music mode.
 It's a bit less than the Vivoactive 4, but still much better than most competitors on the market these days.

-Both The Vivoactive 4 and the Venu come with built-in GPS, 5 ATM water resistance, Garmin Pay, music storage, and smartphone notifications.
-You'll have access to more than 20 built-in indoor and outdoor sports apps including running, cycling, pool swimming, Pilates, yoga, golf, and more.
-There are also new features to help you slow down and recenter, namely the structured breathwork activities that are designed to promote focus and relaxation.
+The Garmin Vivoactive 4 and the Venu have built-in GPS, 5 ATM water resistance, Garmin Pay, music storage, and smartphone notifications.
+You'll have access to more than 20 built-in indoor and outdoor sports apps, including running, cycling, pool swimming, Pilates, yoga, and golf.
+There are also some extra features to help you slow down and recenter, namely the structured breathwork activities that help promote focus and relaxation.

-There are many different ways to pick an exercise with these watches, too.
-Whether you choose one of the preloaded sports apps, the preset workouts from Garmin Connect, training plans from Garmin Coach, or you'd prefer to create customizable workouts, there's no shortage of options here, which is great for versatile athletes who want to switch it up now and then.
+There are many different ways to select an exercise with these watches, too.
+Whether you choose one of the pre-loaded sports apps, the preset workouts from Garmin Connect, training plans from Garmin Coach, or you'd prefer to create customizable workouts.
+There's no shortage of options here, which is great for versatile athletes who want to switch it up now and then.

-Finally, the Vivoactive 4 and the Venu both bring an exciting new feature that will come in handy for fitness enthusiasts.
-You'll have more than 40 on-screen animated workouts for strength training, cardio, yoga, and Pilates.
-This means you can easily follow along on your watch as the animation demonstrates proper form and technique for your workout.
+Finally, the Vivoactive 4 and the Venu bring an innovative feature that will come in handy for fitness enthusiasts.
+You'll have access to more than 40 on-screen animated workouts for strength training, cardio, yoga, and Pilates.
+This means you can easily follow along on your watch as the animation demonstrates your workout's proper form and technique.

-The only way these smartwatches differ is in their display, battery life, and size options.
+The only way these two fitness smartwatches differ is in their display, battery life, and size options.
 While these are some important specs to consider when choosing a wearable, you'll likely be more interested in what it offers in terms of tracking and features.
-Both the Garmin Vivoactive 4/4S and the Garmin Venu are equipped with over 20 pre-loaded sports apps, on-screen workouts, heart-rate monitoring, 5 ATM water resistance, and many more.
+The Garmin Vivoactive 4/4S and the Garmin Venu are equipped with over 20 pre-loaded sports apps, on-screen workouts, heart-rate monitoring, 5 ATM water resistance, and many more.

 Do it all and then some

-In addition to your basic fitness tracking, the Vivoactive 4 offers other helpful features, like Pulse Ox, Body Battery, respiration and hydration tracking, and on-screen workouts.
+In addition to your basic fitness tracking, the Vivoactive 4 offers other helpful features, like Pulse Ox, Body Battery, respiration tracking, on-screen workouts, and more.

 Do it all with a lovely display

-If you liked all of the features that were mentioned here, you can get them on the Venu as well.
+If you like all of the features mentioned here, you can also get them on the Garmin Venu.
 What's more, you'll have a gorgeous AMOLED display to go with it.

 We may earn a commission for purchases using our links.
 Learn more.